 Complaint Example Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription.
-Cleanliness □ Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
-Information you □ Did we fail to give you a required notice? aet from us □ Is our written information hard to understand?
-Timeliness (These If you have asked us for a coverage decision or made an appeal, and you types of think that we are not responding quickly enough, you can also make a complaints are all complaint about our slowness.
-Here are examples: related to the □ You asked us for a "fast coverage decision" or a "fast appeal," and we timeliness of our have said no; you can make a complaint. actions related to □ You believe we are not meeting the deadlines for coverage decisions coverage or appeals; you can make a complaint. decisions and □ You believe we are not meeting deadlines for covering or reimbursing appeals) you for certain medical services or drugs that were approved, you can make a complaint. □ You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.
+Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+Information you get from us Did we fail to give you a required notice?
+Is our written information hard to understand?
+Timeliness (These types of complaints are all related to the If you have asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
+Here are examples: timeliness of our You asked us for a "fast coverage decision" or a "fast appeal," and we have said no; you can make a complaint. actions related to coverage decisions and appeals) You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
+You believe we are not meeting deadlines for covering or reimbursing you for certain medical services or drugs that were approved, you can make a complaint.
+You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.